hoshinotsuki/tensorflow-gpu-test/README.md

 ## Task 5: Evaluate on Test Data

-**In the cell below, load in the test data set and evaluate your model on it.**
+**load in the test data set and evaluate your model on it.**
+![image](https://github.com/hoshinotsuki/tensorflow-gpu-test/blob/master/figures/Validation/Figure_2.png)
+（randomized test sample）
 We've done a lot of iteration on our validation data.
 Let's make sure we haven't overfit to the pecularities of that particular sample.
 How does your test performance compare to the validation performance?
 What does this say about the generalization performance of your model?
-![image](https://github.com/hoshinotsuki/tensorflow-gpu-test/blob/master/figures/Validation/Figure_2.png)
-（randomized test sample）
 **my ourput:Final RMSE (on test data): 161.66**